-When a hen lays an egg, it can sometimes be too big for their pelvis and the egg gets stuck inside the hen.
+An egg-bound chicken is when a hen lays an egg, but it’s too big for their pelvis, and the egg gets stuck inside the hen.

 - not enough calcium in their diet